adzcai/rlbook/book/mdps.md

 Let’s consider some examples of sequential decision problems to identify the key common properties we’d like to capture:

--   **Board games** like chess or Go, where the player takes turns with the opponent to make moves on the board.

--   **Video games** like Breakout, where the player controls a character to reach the goal.
+- **Board games and video games,** where a player takes actions in a virtual environment.
+- **Inventory management,** where a company must efficiently move resources from producers to consumers.

--   **Robotic control**, where the robot can move and interact with the real-world environment to complete some task.
+- **Robotic control**, where a robot can move and interact with the real world to complete some task.

-All of these fit into the RL framework.
-Furthermore, these are environments where the **state transitions**, the “rules” of the environment, only depend on the *most recent* state and action.
-This is called the **Markov property**.
+In these environments and many others, the **state transitions**, the “rules” of the environment, only depend on the *most recent* state and action (generally speaking).
+For example, if you want to take a break while playing a game of chess, you could take a picture of the board, and later on reset the board to that state and continue playing;
+the past history of moves doesn't matter (generally speaking).
+This is called the **Markov property.**

 :::{prf:definition} Markov property
 :label: markov